JSM implementation case study: request escalation and transfer

 Action 2 - Create a status and link specific to climbing

-We create a new state Escalade.
+We create a new Climbed state.

 We also choose to create a specific link type per support project.
 In this way, we can have different management rules depending on the type of link, but also make it easier for development teams to identify requests coming from one support team or another.